rrthomas/linton/doc/How Linton makes web pages/body.in.md

 Linton delegates the actual work of making web pages to two other tools:

 + A Markdown to HTML converter.
-You can use whichever one you like; by default, Linton is configured to use [Discount](http://www.pell.portland.or.us/~orc/Code/discount/).
+You can use whichever one you like; by default, Linton is configured to use [mistletoe](https://github.com/miyuchina/mistletoe), which implements the [CommonMark](https://commonmark.org/) standardized dialect of Markdown.
 If you want to use a different program, edit `markdown-to-html.in.py` in the your web site’s input directory.
 The script must produce an HTML fragment (that is, some HTML that can be inserted into a `<body>` element) on standard output, given a filename on the command line.
 + The Nancy macro expander.
 See its [documentation](https://github.com/rrthomas/nancy/blob/main/README.md) and in particular its [Cookbook](https://github.com/rrthomas/nancy/blob/main/Cookbook.md) for full details of how it works, and in particular the details of how input files correspond to output files.

 Now, we will outline how Linton builds web pages.
 See also [Conventions](../Conventions/index.html).